omkarcloud/botasaurus/docs/docs/botasaurus-desktop/botasaurus-desktop-api/adding-domain-and-ssl.md

    I recommend these registrars:

    - **Cloudflare Domains** - Cheapest option (offers at-cost pricing, charging only the ICANN registry fees with no markup)
    - **Porkbun** - Second cheapest option

-   - **Namecheap**
+   Avoid GoDaddy and Namecheap.

-   Avoid GoDaddy.
-While their initial registration costs are low, renewal prices are significantly higher than Porkbun and Namecheap, costing more in the long run.
+    - Although their initial registration costs are low, their renewal prices are significantly higher than Porkbun and Cloudflare Domains.
+Therefore, it is unwise to buy from them.
+    - Also, do not even search for a domain on GoDaddy.
+They may purchase the domain themselves and then offer it to you at a much higher price.

-   I personally use Porkbun because it offers auto-renewals and sends multiple renewal reminders (45 days and 30 days before expiry), so I don't forget to renew my domains.
+   I personally use Porkbun because it offers automatic renewals 45 days before expiry and sends multiple renewal reminders (45 days and 30 days before expiry), so I don't forget to renew my domains.

    ![Porkbun Renewal Emails](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/domains/porkbun-renewal-emails.png)

-   Also, Porkbun's logo and branding are funny, nevertheless they provide a good experience and are [highly ratings on Trustpilot.](https://www.trustpilot.com/review/porkbun.com)
+   Also, Porkbun's logo and branding are funny, nevertheless they provide a good experience and are [highly rated on Trustpilot.](https://www.trustpilot.com/review/porkbun.com)

 2. Next, log in to your domain registrar and create DNS **A records** pointing to your VM's IP address.